 I then circled above Annapurna Base Camp, visiting the prayer flags and memorials for those who died on Annapurna.
 There was a set of tents off to the side, an encampment for hikers who would actually head to the summit–a 6 to 12 week commitment for acclimatization, preparation, and the ideal weather conditions.

-Indeed, the flags here seem to stretch forever – and watching them flutter in the alpine wind is an unforgettable sight: Reaching Annapurna Base Camp provided a weird mix of emotions: immense relief at finally arriving as well as excitement at being so high.
+Indeed, the flags here seem to stretch forever – and watching them flutter in the alpine wind is an unforgettable sight: Reaching base camp provided a weird mix of emotions: immense relief at finally arriving as well as excitement at being so high.
 The adrenaline let me strip down to my t-shirt for a photo with the sign and then it was time to layer back up and grab some lunch.
-And as the morning slowly went away I came to know that the afternoons are known to be pretty cloudy up at Annapurna Base Camp.
+And as the morning slowly went away I came to know that the afternoons are known to be pretty cloudy up at ABC.

 Annapurna Base Camp can be trek for amateur trekkers.
 You can also plan a family trek.
 The trek is a moderate one which involves less number of days and less number of walking hours.
 The route is well paved and doesn’t involve risky edges.
 This can be a great option to add an adventurous chapter to your family travel diary.